 This is in stark contrast to what we’ve heard about small business failure.

 Now, for the truth:

 Yet 70% of them end up pinned to the mat crying “Uncle!” after a decade of shedding blood, sweat, and tears to make their dream a reality.

 Because they realized their businesses weren’t giving them the joy and freedom they envisioned having when they started.

 Most small business owners work hard, run ragged, and make sacrifices to keep the dream alive.
-And things go well for a while—until they realize they rarely ever get to live the dream they’ve been chasing.
+And things go well for a while—until they realize they rarely ever get to live the dream they have been chasing.

-Most think if they can keep going long enough, they’ll be able to hire more help, raise prices, or take a little time off.
+Most think if they can keep going long enough, they will be able to hire more help, raise prices, or take a little time off.